Solution to the puzzle Sleuth.

 It's easy to see a reference to the board game Cluedo.
 This exciting game was invented in the middle of the twentieth century in the United Kingdom.
 Over time it became very successful and was published in many countries.
 The game is played by 3 to 6 people.
 The scene is a mansion owned by Mr. Black.
 The mansion has nine different rooms: the Hall, Lounge, Dining Room, Kitchen, Ballroom, Conservatory, Billiard Room, Library and Study.
 Some of these rooms are additionally interconnected by secret passages.

 One evening Mr. Black is found murdered in his mansion.
 It is known, that in that day he met six guests, each of whom had a vivid biography.
 They were: Miss Scarlett, Colonel Mustard, Mrs. White (in modern editions her place is taken by Dr. Orchid), Reverend Green, Mrs. Peacock and Professor Plum.
-It is known, that one of the guests committed the murder, and one of six items could be the crime weapon: a candlestick, dagger, revolver, rope, lead pipe or wrench.
+It is known, that one of the guests committed the murder, and one of six items could be the crime weapon: the candlestick, dagger, revolver, rope, lead pipe or wrench.

 Now the participants of the game have to solve this difficult case.
 With the help of questions to the other players and logical reasoning, they need to answer 3 questions: who killed Dr. Black, in which room did it happen, and what served as a weapon…

 However, if you take a look at the dialogue, it may seem that there are more than 6 names in it.
 At this point Puzzle Hunt participants were required to find a site on the internet, dedicated to the game Cluedo, or rather its section called International: “Have you ever wondered what Cluedo/Clue is like in other countries - well here are the answers...» In the section you can see what names the corresponding elements of the game have in editions on different languages.
 It consists of 3 tables: the first is dedicated to characters, the second to weapons, and the third to rooms.
 It turns out, that each participant in the conversation named the elements of the game in accordance with the Cluedo edition in their own language.
-I propose to go over this dialogue, at the same time noting information, that will be useful in the future.
+I propose to go over this dialogue at the same time noting information, that will be useful in the future.

 Host: “Ladies and gentlemen, if you'd kindly like to follow me along the corridor, through the hall to that room over there.
 It’s best that we all remain there after this shock.
 We must have this incident sorted out.
 In the mean time, I’ll have my servants search for it.
 I’m fairly sure it’s still somewhere in the castle.”